At this time, there is limited information on Wildology and its origins. However, it is known that it is owned by Midco Distributing LLC.

-This includes a recipe for puppies, a recipe for large breed dogs, and a recipe aimed at very active dogs.
-These dogs require different nutrition so it can be advantageous to provide them with a specifically tailored recipe.
+This includes a recipe for puppies, a recipe for senior dogs, a recipe for large breed dogs, a recipe for small breed dogs, and a recipe aimed at very active dogs.
+You can see Wildology’s small breed recipe below.

 Dogs are omnivores and so can excel on a diet with a significant proportion of carbohydrates.
 However, dogs do best when their diet is focused around meat and fish ingredients and the protein and fat that they can provide.

-These plant-based ingredients provide a large portion of unneeded carbohydrates which would be better replaced with additional protein or fat.
+These plant-based ingredients provide a large portion of unneeded carbohydrates, which would be better replaced with additional protein or fat.

 High-Quality Meat & Fish Ingredients